 7. Wera Kraftform 7446 Torque Screwdriver

 The problem is, this screwdriver is too expensive for what you get.
-It’s got a universal ¼-inch hex chuck but doesn’t include any bits.
+It has a universal ¼-inch hex chuck but doesn’t include any bits.
 Plus, the shaft is extremely short, so even though the compact size fits into tight spaces, the limited reach can still hold you back.
 And this one doesn’t even include a socket adapter, so you won’t be able to attach an extension either.

 8. Stark 17520 Adjustable Torque Screwdriver

 The Stark Adjustable Torque Screwdriver is a tool of average quality.
 It’s reasonably priced and includes 20 bits with a hard-plastic case to keep everything organized.
 Like many similar tools, it has a torque range that spans from 10-50 in-lb, making it versatile enough for most situations.

 That was the good stuff, but there’s plenty of bad.
 First, this is a big, bulky screwdriver, and the shank is broad and heavy.
 It has a comfortable enough grip, but you’re certainly not fitting it into any tight spaces.
 If you need extra reach, you’re out of luck since it has a very short shaft.